Je-ric/YouWeather/README.md

 - [BoxIcons](https://boxicons.com/) for icons
 - [Vite](https://vitejs.dev/) for build tooling
 - Inspired by modern weather and agricultural apps
 - This is supposed for Youmanitarian International Organizational Website.
-But for some reasons...
+But for some reasons, we just separate it and will connect in the future...

 ---